Doctor of Public Health in the Field of Health Policy

 |2 credits of professional leadership courses (minimum of 2 must be Instructional Leadership)|

 |8 to 11 credits of dissertation preparation and dissertation|

 |PUBH 8422||Advanced Health Care and Public Health Research Design|

 |PUBH 8423||Dissertation Research|

-- Course requirements: successful completion of the foundational and research methods courses.
-The program-specific specialty field courses and the professional leadership credits are required.
+- Curriculum: Successful completion of the foundational, research methods, program-specific specialty field, and professional leadership courses.

-- Comprehensive exam: Once the course of study is completed, students are required to pass the comprehensive exam to be officially admitted to the candidacy phase.
+- Comprehensive examination: Once the course of study is completed, students are required to pass the comprehensive exam to be officially admitted to the candidacy phase.

-- Dissertation: PUBH 8422 Advanced Health Care and Public Health Research Design plus 6-9 dissertation research credits are required.
-Once the proposal has been successfully defended and dissertation research credits have been met, the oral defense may be scheduled.
+- Dissertation: PUBH 8422 Advanced Health Care and Public Health Research Design plus 6 to 9 credits in dissertation research credits are required.
+Once the proposal has been successfully defended and the dissertation research credit requirements has been met, the oral defense may be scheduled.

-- Time limit requirement: The degree must be completed within seven (7) years.
+- Time limit: The degree must be completed within seven years.

 Note: no transfer credits are accepted.